What Are You Looking For?

 Sending every injured worker to an emergency room is impractical and expensive.
 Even a short wait for offsite care can mean hours away from work, even for minor injuries.
 Reserving this level of care for those workers who truly need it produces the best outcomes for injured workers and helps employers reduce their costs.

-If an injury triage nurse assesses a worker over the phone and determines they only require first aid, or that they can wait until the following day to be seen by their primary care physician, this helps you avoid the cost of their care, the lost productivity for sending that worker offsite and the workers’ compensation claim that may result from the offsite encounter.
+If an injury triage nurse assesses a worker over the phone and determines they only require first aid recommendations, or that they can wait until the following day to be seen by their primary care physician, this helps you avoid the cost of their care, the lost productivity for sending that worker offsite and the workers’ compensation claim that may result from the offsite encounter.

 Improved Return-to-Work Rates